Guillermo Ochoa: 2014–15 season

-Ochoa signed a three-year contract with Spanish La Liga club Málaga on 1 August 2014.
-Despite having participation with the club during the pre-season, Ochoa had not made any league appearances, with Carlos Kameni being manager Javi Gracia's first-choice goalkeeper.
-On 3 December, Ochoa played his first competitive game for Málaga, in a 1–1 Copa del Rey draw against Deportivo de La Coruña.
-In the following league match against the same team, three days later, he was again back on the substitutes' bench.
+Following his standout performances at the 2014 FIFA World Cup, Ochoa signed a three-year contract with Spanish La Liga club Málaga on 1 August 2014.
+Despite arriving with high expectations and participating in pre-season, he found himself relegated to the substitutes' bench, as manager Javi Gracia preferred Carlos Kameni as his first-choice goalkeeper.
+Ochoa eventually made his competitive debut for the club on 3 December in a 1–1 Copa del Rey draw against Deportivo de La Coruña, but returned to the bench in the following league game.

-By early November, media speculation linked Ochoa with a possible January transfer to Liverpool in a £4 million deal.
-Despite rumours continuing to flourish and Mexico manager Miguel Herrera expressing displeasure with his first-choice goalkeeper receiving limited playing time, no move had materialized by the end of the January transfer window, with Málaga expressing they were pleased to retain Ochoa, adding the player had been "a professional".
+By early November, his lack of playing time drew public frustration from Mexico national team manager Miguel Herrera, who expressed displeasure with his first-choice goalkeeper receiving limited playing time, and sparked widespread media speculation of a possible winter transfer to Liverpool.
+However, the January transfer window closed without a move, with Málaga management stating they were pleased to retain Ochoa, adding the player had been "a professional".

-Ochoa was ranked seventh in the International Federation of Football History & Statistics' list of the world's best goalkeepers for 2014.
+Despite his lack of club minutes, Ochoa's international profile earned him a seventh place ranking in the International Federation of Football History & Statistics' list of the world's best goalkeepers for 2014.